 This technique allows making swift yet statistically sound statements on the state of the art of the European cybersecurity and privacy research landscape.
 Generic in its implementation, the Technology Radar technology can be adapted to other domains with reasonable effort, making it a valuable asset in the toolbox for anyone seeking oversight of an inherently complex landscape.

-Using cool visualisation software, the CYBERSECURITY AND PRIVACY PROJECT RADAR provides a birdseye view of the complete collection of EU funded projects in the cybersecurity space.
+Using cool visualisation software, the European Project Radar provides a birdseye view of the complete collection of EU funded projects in the cybersecurity space.

 The projects are grouped by research themes and colour-coded to show their position in the project lifecycle.